VenturaNotes/Knowledge/- Topics/Algorithm.md

 ## Source[^12]
 - The word 'algorithm' comes from '[[al-Khwarizmi]]'.
 It was named after a Persian scholar who lived around year 800
 	- #question Is that AD or BC?
+## Source[^13]
+- A planned set of instructions or steps in a computer program that is designed to solve a particular problem.
 ## References

 [^1]: https://computerscienced.co.uk/site/ocr-computer-science-gcse-j277/2-1-algorithms-quizzes/2-1-algorithms-quiz-10-questions/